MA English LiteratureFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MA in English Literature.

 An upper second-class honours degree with a final average of 65 per cent or above (or international equivalent) in English literature or a related subject.
 Non-traditional qualifications/routes may also be considered.

 See international equivalent qualifications on the International Office website.

-Students who completed the MA programme in English Literature have been successful in obtaining employment in the media, journalism, publishing, the theatre, arts administration and various kinds of teaching, as well as in industry, commerce, law, computing, accountancy, human resources and social work.
-Many English MA graduates continue their studies by taking up MPhil/PhD programmes.
+Students who complete the MA programme in English Literature have been successful in obtaining employment in the media, journalism, publishing, the theatre, arts administration and various kinds of teaching, as well as in industry, commerce, law, computing, accountancy, human resources and social work.
+Many English MA graduates continue their studies by moving on to MPhil/PhD programmes.